 The first thing we shall take a look at is where the killer parked his vehicle, having likely followed Cheri Jo Bates to the Riverside City College Library that evening.
-Cheri Jo Bates Volkswagen Beetle was ultimately found parked approximately 100 yards west of the library annex, parked on Terracina Drive, and it is likely her murderer parked close by, probably slightly west of her location on the same street.
+Cheri Jo Bates Volkswagen Beetle was ultimately found parked approximately 75 yards east of alleyway, parked on Terracina Drive, and it is likely her murderer parked close by, probably slightly west of her location on the same street.
 In the 'Confession' letter mailed a month after the attack, believed to be from the perpetrator, it stated "Then I waited for her in the library and followed her out after about two minutes.
 The battery must have been about dead by then.
 I then offered to help.
 She was then very willing to talk to me.
 I told her that my car was down the street and that I would give her a lift home.
 When we were away from the library walking, I said it was about time she asked me, "about time for what? ".
 I said it was about time for her to die.
 I grabbed her round the neck with my hand over her mouth and my other hand with a small knife at her throat."
-The part detailing her leaving the library annex early is likely true, but the premise that she was accompanying him down the alley on the promise of a lift, is patently false.
+The part detailing her leaving the library annex early is likely true, but the inference that his vehicle was parked on the other side of the alleyway was patently false.

 The 'Confession' letter portrays a killer seeking revenge for all the "brush offs" he had endured down the years.
 Would he really be that brazen, to center the investigation towards himself if he knew her.
 Well probably, after all the police probably thought that as well and could easily have interpreted this statement as a double edged sword.
 He may very well have been on the fringes of her circle of friends, as opposed to being a close friend of Cheri's.
 It was mentioned in the article that she received a lot of attention from male admirers.

 The idea a random killer, unknown to Cheri and Riverside City College seems unlikely;- there are much easier ways to lie in wait for a random female victim, than commit a prolonged attack in the heart of a college campus, only a matter of yards from the library annex, during opening hours.
 The crime appears ill thought out and impulsive.
-Whomever the murderer was, it seems unlikely he would disable her Volkswagen Beetle, not knowing how long she intended remaining inside the library that evening.
-Had she entered the library at 6.00 pm and left at 9.00 pm, we would have to assume the killer, keeping Terracina Drive under surveillance, would have been prepared to either sit in his vehicle or hover around the area upwards of three hours, with scores of students and other pedestrians passing by, greatly increasing the risk of identification at a later date.
-The killer would also be unaware of how many people would have been leaving the library, accompanying Cheri Jo Bates that night, and lurking near to her vehicle readying himself for assistance, to then murder her, has many flaws, not only from being observed, but the possibility Cheri Jo Bates could have been offered a lift from any number of friends from the library once her vehicle failed to start.
+Whomever the murderer was, he specifically targeted her Volkswagen Beetle, not knowing how long she intended remaining inside the library that evening.
+Was this indicative of the determination on his part.

-That is because he had already spoken to her prior to her entering the library.
+That is because he may have already spoken to her prior to her entering the library.
 The murderer follows Cheri Jo Bates to the library that evening and approaches her as she is leaving her vehicle.
-He is likely an admirer of Cheri Jo Bates, something that is not reciprocated.
-He may very likely have made advances that she rejected, stating she was just entering the library to withdraw some books and through courtesy would explain herself in a minute.
-Feeling angry and rejected, a trait exhibited out of proportion by some men, the subject took matters into his own hands by tampering with her car, so he could either delay her departure or coerce her into accepting a lift with him.
+He is likely an admirer of Cheri Jo Bates.

 The 'Confession' letter stated "I then offered to help.
 She was then very willing to talk to me.
 I told her that my car was down the street and that I would give her a lift home.
 When we were away from the library walking, I said it was about time she asked me, "about time for what? ".
 I said it was about time for her to die."
 The friends of Cheri Jo Bates pointed out she was very proud of her Volkswagen Beetle and that she was afraid of the dark.
 These two factors make it extremely unlikely she would head down a dark alley with a stranger, especially considering she could have returned to the library to seek assistance, which was only a matter of yards away.
-Leaving her vehicle unlocked, with the window rolled and the keys in the ignition likely reveals that she was already under pressure at this juncture and not thinking straight, something she would never have done if she had gone 'willingly'.
+Leaving her vehicle unlocked, with the windows rolled down and the keys in the ignition however, is perplexing.
+Had she gone willingly, why would Cheri Jo Bates have left her vehicle in such a manner.
+It may suggest coercion at a much later time.

 The pathologist F. Rene Modglin stated 'the gastric contents suggest she had eaten a supper type meal probably not more than 2 to 4 hours before death.'
 In addition the stomach contents contained 'at least 100 ml of thick fluid, with particulate food particles in which are easily recognized reasonably large pieces of beef, along with vegetable particulates and/or celery and onion, and what appears to be milk or cottage cheese.'

 Cheri Jo Bates had eaten at approximately 4.00-4.30 pm, placing her time of death between 6.00 pm and 8.30 pm.
 Students acquainted with Cheri Jo Bates said they were in the library between 6.30 pm and 6.40 pm and never saw her.
 In addition no confirmed sightings can be corroborated by more than one person thereafter, despite the popularity of Cheri Jo Bates, further indicating her time spent in the library was brief and she likely left prior to 6.30 pm.
-Something the killer already knew, in advance, as he had spoken to her.
+Something the killer may have already known in advance, had he spoken to her.